yoasyo25/ruby-submissions/1701-b/4module/quantified-self/colleenWard_joshThompson.md

 #### Notes

+* This was a pleasure to review.
+Great job!
 * Awesome first impression on the production front-end!
 * Interesting bug: when there is only one item left in a meal table, my delete gets a 404 in the console, but the item is gone if I refresh.
 Hm...